AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 1. Now that the pipeline is fully built with all the components connected—from data intake to anomaly scoring we're ready to run it to view our results!

 1. First, let’s make sure all components are connected as shown.

     - Confirm that:

-          a.
+        - a.
 The dataset flows through Clean Missing Data.

-          b.
-The cleaned data connects to both:
-               **Train Anomaly Detection Model**
+        - b.
+The cleaned data connects to both:**Train Anomaly Detection Model** and **Score Model**

-               **Score Model**
-          c.
+        - c.
 PCA-Based Anomaly Detection is connected to the Train component.

-          d.
+        - d.
 Score Model connects to Convert to Dataset.

 1. **Save** your pipeline, if not auto-saved already.